The NSW Government has approved a review of registration label requirements in NSW for light vehicles (with a GVM up to 4.5 tonnes).

 The review, which is being undertaken by the Better Regulation Office and the Roads and Traffic Authority (RTA), will examine the ongoing need for registration labels and will provide recommendations for reform.

-An Issues Paper which provides further information is available.
+An Issues Paper was made available.

 Submissions to the review are required by 7 October 2011 and a final report and recommendations are expected to be presented to the NSW Government by the end of 2011.

 - In the 2010/11 financial year, approximately 6.1 million vehicles were recorded by the RTA as registered in NSW.
 97% of those vehicles are light vehicles with a GVM up to 4.5 tonnes, the subject of the review.

 - Registration label for light vehicles abolished in Western Australia from 1 January 2010 and in South Australia from 1 July 2011.